ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

    ibmcloud cs cluster-config <uk-cluster-name>
    ```
    {: pre}
-1. Copy and paste the output to set the KUBECONFIG environment variable
+1. Copy and paste the output to set the KUBECONFIG environment variable.
+The variable is used by `kubectl`.
 1. Run the application in the cluster with two replicas:
    ```bash
    kubectl run hello-world-deployment --image=registry.eu-gb.bluemix.net/<your_United-Kingdom_namespace>/hello-world:1 --replicas=2